geekazodium/prototype-thing-1/main_document.md

 #### Emulation?

-The player is able to do partial rewinds, of only their position and nothing else?
+The player is able to do partial rewinds, of only their position and nothing else? the tension between the nostolgia and going back in time is limited by scope and only to yourself?

 ### Primary Mechanics